a-g-van-hamel-foundation/Chameleonisations/README.md

 A former version of this extension (unreleased) also contained a search input based on Semantic MediaWiki.
 Because of the lack of accepted standards and predictability, this was removed but some of this functionality has been further developed for the [Reconciliation API extension](https://github.com/a-g-van-hamel-foundation/ReconciliationAPI).
 A Chameleon component using a search input based on that extension may be worth considering in the future.

 ## Credits
-Thanks to [Wikibase Solutions](https://github.com/WikibaseSolutions) for leading the way in defining custom components and to Morne Alberts (@malberts) for suggesting to me the creation of a separate extension to add complementary features.
+Thanks to [Wikibase Solutions](https://github.com/WikibaseSolutions) for leading the way in defining custom components based on system messages and to Morne Alberts (@malberts) for suggesting to me the creation of a separate extension to add complementary features.